wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 failures.
 In Section 1.3, We explain what it means for a transaction to execute atomically in an environment where its database access can be interleaved with those of other transactions.
 Section 1.4 presents a model of database system's concurrency control and recovery components, whose goal is to realize transaction atomicity.

+#### Database System

+A database consists of a set of named data items.
+Each data item has a value.